-1. Read the information assigned; you will be quizzed on this material, in addition to class lecture/discussion materials on scheduled quizzes.

-2. Take thorough notes and study all lecture material, informational handouts, and assigned readings.

-- 3. Actively participate in online group discussions and activities. - 4.
+- 1. Read the information assigned; you will be quizzed on this material, in addition to class lecture/discussion materials on scheduled quizzes. - 2.
+Take thorough notes and study all lecture material, informational handouts, and assigned readings. - 3.
+Actively participate in group discussions and activities. - 4.
 Show maturity and professionalism in preparation of assignments and in online meetings. - 5.
-Be courteous to fellow classmates/speakers by having no distractions in the background.

-6. Meet with the instructor in virtual office hours whenever assistance is needed regarding class assignments.

-7. Appropriately cite information obtained from other sources, both in written and verbal formats.
-Please refer to the academic honesty section below for further details.

-8. Initiate withdrawal from the course if absences become excessive.
+Be courteous to fellow classmates/speakers by not being a distraction. - 6.
+Meet with the instructor during office hours whenever assistance is needed regarding class assignments. - 7.
+Appropriately cite information obtained from other sources, both in written and verbal formats.
+Please refer to the academic honesty section below for further details. - 8.
+Initiate withdrawal from the course if absences become excessive.